iShares Core S&P 500 ETF (NYSEARCA:IVV) is Landmark Wealth Management LLC’s 9th Largest Position

-Landmark Wealth Management LLC cut its stake in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 0.9% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 11,024 shares of the company’s stock after selling 97 shares during the quarter. iShares Core S&P 500 ETF accounts for about 2.5% of Landmark Wealth Management LLC’s holdings, making the stock its 9th biggest holding.
-Landmark Wealth Management LLC’s holdings in iShares Core S&P 500 ETF were worth $4,532,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Landmark Wealth Management LLC lessened its position in iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 0.9% in the 1st quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 11,024 shares of the company’s stock after selling 97 shares during the quarter. iShares Core S&P 500 ETF makes up about 2.5% of Landmark Wealth Management LLC’s holdings, making the stock its 9th biggest holding.
+Landmark Wealth Management LLC’s holdings in iShares Core S&P 500 ETF were worth $4,532,000 at the end of the most recent reporting period.

-Other hedge funds have also bought and sold shares of the company.
-Lcnb Corp boosted its stake in shares of iShares Core S&P 500 ETF by 1.2% during the 3rd quarter.
-Lcnb Corp now owns 2,156 shares of the company’s stock worth $773,000 after acquiring an additional 25 shares in the last quarter.
-Capital Market Strategies LLC boosted its position in shares of iShares Core S&P 500 ETF by 1.6% in the fourth quarter.
-Capital Market Strategies LLC now owns 1,589 shares of the company’s stock worth $610,000 after buying an additional 25 shares during the period.
-Arcus Capital Partners LLC boosted its position in shares of iShares Core S&P 500 ETF by 0.9% in the fourth quarter.
-Arcus Capital Partners LLC now owns 2,678 shares of the company’s stock worth $1,029,000 after buying an additional 25 shares during the period.
-Townsend Asset Management Corp NC ADV boosted its position in shares of iShares Core S&P 500 ETF by 2.6% in the fourth quarter.
-Townsend Asset Management Corp NC ADV now owns 1,012 shares of the company’s stock worth $389,000 after buying an additional 26 shares during the period.
-Finally, Joule Financial LLC boosted its position in shares of iShares Core S&P 500 ETF by 2.0% in the first quarter.
-Joule Financial LLC now owns 1,300 shares of the company’s stock worth $534,000 after buying an additional 26 shares during the period.
+Other hedge funds have also made changes to their positions in the company.
+MinichMacGregor Wealth Management LLC acquired a new position in iShares Core S&P 500 ETF in the 4th quarter valued at approximately $26,000.
+Studio Investment Management LLC acquired a new position in iShares Core S&P 500 ETF in the 4th quarter valued at approximately $33,000.
+Core Alternative Capital acquired a new position in shares of iShares Core S&P 500 ETF during the 4th quarter worth $36,000.
+Financial Freedom LLC acquired a new position in shares of iShares Core S&P 500 ETF during the 4th quarter worth $52,000.
+Finally, Laffer Tengler Investments acquired a new position in shares of iShares Core S&P 500 ETF during the 4th quarter worth $55,000.

 iShares Core S&P 500 ETF Stock Down 0.4 %